Master of Architecture — Career Change

 How long will this program take to complete?

-This program will be completed over the course of a 3-week summer introduction, and a fall, spring, and summer semester.
+This program will be completed over the course of the 5-week (Summer II) introduction, and a fall, spring and 10-week (Summer) semester.